BentoBoxWorld/docs/docs/BentoBox/ConcurrentIslands.md

 Players can set the default location of their island by running the `sethome` command.
 If players have the ability to set multiple homes, then they can set them using the `sethome [home name]` command.
 The maximum number of homes allowed in the config for the game world is shared across all the islands tat the player owns.

+### Island transfer

+Island ownership can be transfered to other players on the team using the `setowner` command.
+Ownership cannot be transfered if the owner already has the maximum number of concurrent islands allowed.

+*NEW:* When a player transfers ownership then now automatically leave the team.

 ### Teams

-*[IN DEVELOPMENT - STILL NEEDS TO BE WORKED OUT]*

-- Teams are island based and do not cross islands.
+- Teams are island-based and teams do not span islands.
-- TBD: It is/is not possible for a player to have multiple teams, one for each island.
+- It's not possible to invite a player who is already in a team.
-- TBD: Players can only have one team.
-- Players cannot be on more than one team.
-- Team chat needs more testing
+- It is possible to have a team on each of your islands and be the leader of them all, but members cannot be in more than one team, and if you transfer ownership of the team to another player, you will automatically leave the team and that person will gain the island.

 ## Game Mode Support